ygmelo30/HttpServer/README.md

 ### Server
 - Accepts incoming socket connections
 - Delegates HTTP parsing to a request parser
+- Assigns a virtual thread per request being processed to allow for a concurrant workflow and design.

 ### ResponseHandler
 - Interprets the request